This content is from the Refugee Health Bulletin, a weekly email from the Washington State Department of Health's Refugee Health Program.

 CDC Toolkit with training resources and information for health care and refugee service providers regarding prevention of lead poisoning in refugee children.

-New COR Center resources in the Tools for Trainers area include Refugee Training and Orientation: A Guide for Service Providers, Cultural Orientation Training: An Introduction for Trainers video, and a workbook for trainers.
+COR Center resources in the Tools for Trainers area include Refugee Training and Orientation: A Guide for Service Providers, Cultural Orientation Training: An Introduction for Trainers video, and a workbook for trainers.
 These resources were designed for service providers working with refugees to enhance understanding, design, and delivery of training and orientation.
+This is an archived website.

 Overview of Presumptive Treatment and Screening for Strongyloidiasis, Infections Caused by Other Soil-Transmitted Helminths, and Schistosomiasis among Newly Arrived Refugees